Frequently Asked Questions (FAQs)

 There is a program called the Fee Dispute Resolution.
 The purpose of this program is to resolve disputes over legal fees between clients and attorneys without going to court.
 For more information on the process and to access the petition for Fee Dispute Resolution click here.

-These FAQs may not answer all of your questions.
-If we can help, please let us know.
+If we can help with further questions, please let us know.

-Membership questions: Membership Coordinator Shaula Brannan - email@example.com
+Membership questions: Membership Coordinator Shaula Sharp - email@example.com

 Fee Dispute questions: Colleen Glatfelter - firstname.lastname@example.org